AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 ![Default](./images/image3.jpg)
 <p align="center">
-Figure 3: (a) Original images, (b) Results of facial recognition algorithm – it can be seen that no faces are received in this case, (c) Results of improved algorithmm – it can be seen that the new algorithm find the two faces in the image.
+(a) Original images, (b) Results of facial recognition algorithm – it can be seen that no faces are received in this case, (c) Results of improved algorithmm – it can be seen that the new algorithm find the two faces in the image.

 ## Models and Results
 ### Reference Model